Efficient Symbolic Execution of Software under Fault Attacks: Efficient Symbolic Execution for Fault Analysis

-With the highlighted lines (Lines~8-9), Algorithm~\ref{alg:pruning} shows the pruning condition that leverages the suffix summary.
-Here, the path condition $s.pcon$ captures the set of program states that can be reached along the current execution traces.
-In contrast, the weakest precondition $\mathtt{WP}[s.l]$ captures the set of program states \emph{from which all of the suffixes have been explored }.
+If we include Lines 8--9 in Algorithm~\ref{alg:pruning}, then the pruning condition leverages both the fault counter and the path summary.
+Specifically, the path condition $s.pcon$ captures the set of states that can be reached by executing the new prefix (from $s_0$ to $s$).
+At the same time, the suffix summary $\mathtt{WP}[s.l]$ captures the weakest precondition computed from \emph{all the explored suffixes starting from $s$}.
+Thus, if $s.pcon\wedge\neg \mathtt{WP}[s.l]$ is unsatisfiable, it means that the set of states captured by $s.pcon$ is a subset of the set of states captured by $\mathtt{WP}[s.l]$.
+Consequently, continuing the execution from $s$ cannot lead to any previously unexplored behavior.

 Fig.~\ref{fig:WP_pruning} illustrates the situation on the left-hand side.
-Depending on which of the two cases shown on the right-hand side is encountered, we may or may not be able to safely end the new prefix at state $s$.
-While both $s.pcon$ and $\mathtt{WP}[s.l]$ are symbolic expressions, or logical formulas, they capture two sets of program states.
-That is, program state belongs to $s.pcon$ if and only if that state makes the symbolic expression $s.pcon$ evaluate to $true$.
+Depending on whether $s.pcon$ is fully included in $\mathtt{WP}[s.l]$, there are two cases, as shown on the right-hand side of Fig.~\ref{fig:WP_pruning}.
+While both $s.pcon$ and $\mathtt{WP}[s.l]$ are symbolic expressions (or logical formulas represented in the format of SMT constraints), they capture two sets of program states.
+That is, program state belongs to $s.pcon$ if and only if that state makes $s.pcon$ evaluate to $true$.

-We use the Z3 SMT solver to check whether $s.pcon\wedge\neg\mathtt{WP}[s.l]$ is unsatisfiable.
+We use Z3 to check if $s.pcon\wedge\neg\mathtt{WP}[s.l]$ is unsatisfiable.
 Being unsatisfiable means that the set of program states captured by $s.pcon$ is indeed a subset of the set of program states captured by $\mathtt{WP}[s.l]$.
-In other words, if we continue the current execution from state $s$, we will only explore the previously-explored behaviors.
-Since our goal is to avoid exploring the previously-explored behaviors, we end the current execution early.
-Therefore, this path pruning technique is also guaranteed to be sound, meaning that it never skips executions that should not be skipped.
+In other words, if we continue the current execution from state $s$, we will only explore the known behaviors.
+Since our goal is to avoid exploring the previously-explored behaviors, we can safely end the current execution early.
+This is the reason why pruning is guaranteed to be sound, meaning that it never skips executions that should not be skipped.

-Based on the arguments that we have made in both Section~\ref{subsec:leveraging1} and Section~\ref{subsec:leveraging2}, it follows that our path pruning technique is sound.
-This is stated in the following theorem.

-\begin{theorem}[Soundness] Our path pruning technique is sound in the sense that the subroutine \textsc{PruningCondition}$(s)$ in Algorithm~\ref{alg:pruning} checks for a ``sufficient'' condition under which the current execution can be safely skipped. \end{theorem}